reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   ...
 }
 ```
 The document to be stored is enclosed within an `IndexQuery` object.
-The `bulkIndex()` method takes as input a list of `IndexQuery` objects and the name of the index wrapped inside `IndexCoordinates`.
-When we execute this method, we get a trace of the REST API for a `bulk` request.
+The `bulkIndex()` method takes as input a list of `IndexQuery` objects and the name of the Index wrapped inside `IndexCoordinates`.
+We get a trace of the REST API for a `bulk` request, when we execute this method:

 ```shell
  Sending request POST /_bulk?timeout=1m with parameters: